nirnaeth-arnoediad/massa-autoroll-script/README.md

 chmod +x rollCheck.sh
 ```

 Then open it to configure.
 Change your massa client directory and wallet password acording to your setup.
-If you have more than one wallet uncomment the releated areas. you can increase the wallet count by following the same logic with first three.
+If you have more than one wallet uncomment the releated areas.
+You can increase the wallet count by following the same logic with first three.

 ```
 nano rollCheck.sh